 In the Architectural Floor Plan problem, you will begin the drawing by selecting the template you created in the previously assignment.
-In Figure 13.2, the window "Select template" is loaded by selecting the New tool on the Standard Toolbar.
+In Figure 13.2, the window "Create New Drawing" is loaded by selecting the New tool on the Standard Toolbar.
+Select the "Use the Template" (third button) at the top of the Create New Drawing window.
 A list of templates is loaded in the Select a Template list box.
 Scroll down the list and select Architectural.dwt.